-- NICE Breaches: The volume of NICE breaches has remained above 30 this financial year, well above the agreed threshold of eight. - Rebooked Cancelled Ops within 28 Days: Of the 16 operations cancelled on the day for nonclinical reasons, 69.6% were rebooked within 28 days, below the 90% target. - Overdue Incidents > 1 month: There has been an improving trend in overdue incidents in recent months, with 217 in November 2023 being the lowest reported this year. - Serious Incidents: This has been trending up since July 2023 month on month, but November has seen a slight improvement compared to October 2023.
+- NICE Breaches: The volume of NICE breaches has remained above 30 this financial year, well above the agreed threshold of eight. - Rebooked Cancelled Ops within 28 Days: Of the 16 operations cancelled on the day for non-clinical reasons, 69.6% were rebooked within 28 days, below the 90% target. - Overdue Incidents > 1 month: There has been an improving trend in overdue incidents in recent months, with 217 in November 2023 being the lowest reported this year. - Serious Incidents: This has been trending up since July 2023 month on month, but November has seen a slight improvement compared to October 2023. - Serious Incidents: There were four serious incidents reported in November 2023.